vzxtq/Car_Insurance_Sales_Bot/README.md

 # Car Insurance Telegram Bot

-A Telegram bot that handles the car insurance process by processing documents with OCR, providing AI-generated responses, and guiding users step by step to complete the insurance.---
+A Telegram bot that handles the car insurance process by processing documents with OCR, providing AI-generated responses, and guiding users step by step to complete the insurance
 ---

 ## 🚀 Setup Instructions